Doctoral Studies at the Sociology of Law Department

 You can also attend suitable courses outside your immediate environment.
 Courses organised around Sweden and in other countries can be integrated into your PhD studies.
 The costs of course participation outside the faculty are covered either by your funding or by other grants, which must be applied for.

 You receive the course credits once you have completed and passed the course, and submitted appropriate course certificates to the director of doctoral studies, who registers the courses in Ladok.

-The credits of completed second cycle courses in the relevant subject can be transferred to the PhD studies subject by decision of the director of doctoral studies.
+The credits of completed second-cycle courses in the relevant subject can be transferred to the PhD studies subject by the decision of the director of doctoral studies.
 The credits form the basis for a reduction of the length of the doctoral studentship.
 Potential credit transfers are reviewed at your request.

-The director of first and second cycle studies is primarily in charge of planning teaching duties for doctoral students.
-They will consult with you early on to find out your teaching interests, etc. We usually work with teaching teams on our various courses, which provides you with support when you start teaching.
-The director of first and second cycle studies will also assist in various ways.
+The director of first and second-cycle studies is primarily in charge of planning teaching duties for doctoral students.
+They will consult with you early on to find out your teaching interests, etc. We usually work with teaching teams on our various courses, which supports you when you start teaching.
+The director of first and second-cycle studies will also assist in various ways.